 I stumbled upon this recipe the other day.
 We haven’t made this Supreme Layered Beef Casserole in so long!
 My late friend Marcel showed me this recipe years ago and I completely forgot about it!
 As soon as I saw it I knew I had to make a video!
 You need to see how different and delicious this recipe really is to make!
 You have rice, beef, black beans, corn, peppers, tomato and onions!
 All in one pan!
 How can you go wrong?

 Really flavorful!
 This dish is always so yummy!
 I love the layers!
-This Supreme Layered Beef Casserole is definitely a family favorite!
+This Supreme Layered Beef Casserole is definitely an old family favorite!
 We all love this dish.
 If there are any leftovers they actually taste just as good, if not better, the next day!
 Truth be told, I think almost everything tastes better the next day!

 Take a peek at our video for this Supreme Layered Beef Casserole.
 You will be glad you did!